Foreign Direct Investment

 Nepal is participating nowadays to increase foreign direct investment in Nepal

-helps various investors from a different country to invest in Nepal which is known as the net transferred fund.
+helps various investors from different countries to invest in Nepal which is known as the net transferred fund.

 Foreign Direct Investment is one of the essential elements that help in the economic growth of the country.
 There are many contributions of foreign direct investment in the Nepalese economy.
 FDI can be said as one of the roots for the development of the country.
 Nepal has been implementing a number of policies to promote a competitive investment from different countries and create a large number of investment opportunities.